Teddy Bear Hospital

 As president of TBH in 2015/2016, Pamela introduced the JHS scheme alongside TBH and offered it to the same schools in the same manner as TBH delivery; via email/letters to our growing database of primary schools via our outreach officer Nick Muir (at the time) and use of DBS volunteer).
 This enabled more children in primary schools to be educated in higher year groups as it is aimed at those aged 9-11 years.

-Pamela and Tom received an award from NSA in 2017 for the additional work done on TBH and the introduction of the JHS.
+Pamela and Tom received an award from the National Student Awards in 2017 for the additional work done on TBH and the introduction of the JHS.